hbuter-rubrik/Rubrik_graphQL/README.md

 # Python scripts to use with GraphQL and Rubrik Security Cloud (RSC)
 In this repository I'll be adding python scripts that I've created for our customers.

 connect_RSC.PY - Script to generate a token needed for the scripts to authenticate using a Service Account with Rubrik Security Cloud.
-I prefer to import this script as a module into my scripts
+I prefer to import this script as a module into my scripts.
+For this script to run successfully, please ensure you have a service account setup in RSC (Settings--> Users & Access--> Service Accounts)

 You'll need to define the following in the script prior to running:
    * rsc_url - RSC_URL Customer name so it matches your company RSC URL